bennorth/literate-git/README.md

 (And here we see one angle which will need more thought when this system is used for a tutorial and the whole tutorial evolves &mdash;
 what is a good way to track the history of the entire repo?
-Including datestamps in the branch names is unlikely to be the best solution.)
+Including version numbers or datestamps in the branch names is unlikely to be the best solution.)

 As a 'dog-food' example of the use of `git dendrify`, it was indeed much easier to work in the linear form to re-structure, re-order, fix